avilleret/Gem-wiki/How-to-build-Gem-on-MacOSX-Mavericks.md

 #### ImageMagick and FTGL
 `brew install imagemagick ftgl` and this also install Freetype

-#### OpenGL
+#### Output
-Mac OS X comes with GLU and OpenGL but you can enable other output by adding some libraries :
+Mac OS X comes with an OpenGL framework but you can enable other outputs by adding some libraries :
-`brew install glut`
+`brew install sdl homebrew/versions/glfw2 homebrew/versions/glfw3`

 Building process
 ----------------